maxio-com/ab-golang-sdk/doc/controllers/subscription-status.md

 # Initiate Delayed Cancellation

-Advanced Billing offers the ability to cancel a subscription at the end of the current billing period.
-This period is set by its current product.

-Requesting to cancel the subscription at the end of the period sets the `cancel_at_end_of_period` flag to true.

-Note that you cannot set `cancel_at_end_of_period` at subscription creation, or if the subscription is past due.
+Cancels a subscription at the end of the current billing period based on the subscription's current product.
+You cannot set `cancel_at_end_of_period` at subscription creation, or if the subscription is past due.

 ```go
 InitiateDelayedCancellation(